Only 9,242 students earn a degree in Anthropology each year, which means it is ranked only 53rd out of 384 in appeal.

 Learn about the top ranked colleges and universities for Anthropology majors.
 Some of the factors included in the ranking methodology include education quality, average earnings of graduates, accreditation, and more.

-Washington University in St Louis is a great option for students pursuing an Anthropology degree.
+If you're looking for the best education available in Anthropology you simply can't do better than Washington University in St Louis.
 Washington University in St Louis anthropology students earn 12.1% more than the typical anthropology grad.
 Washington University in St Louis is located in the suburban region of Saint Louis, Missouri, near to shops and other entertainment.

 It is hard to beat Columbia University in the City of New York if you want to pursue Anthropology as a major.
-Students from the anthropology program at Columbia University in the City of New York earn 30.6% above the standard college graduate with the same degree.
-With over 20,000 students, this school is among the largest schools in the country.
+Columbia University in the City of New York offers graduate degrees in anthropology for those interested in an advanced degree.
+New York, New York is an ideal environment for individuals who enjoy the fast moving urban lifestyle.

 University of Michigan - Ann Arbor is among your best bets if you're planning on studying Anthropology.
-Students from the anthropology major at University of Michigan - Ann Arbor get 16.9% above the average graduate with the same degree.
+Students who graduate from the anthropology program earn around $45,682 in their early career salary and $67,563 in their mid-career salary.
 The location in a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.

 It is hard to beat University of California - Los Angeles if you wish to pursue Anthropology as a major.
 University of California - Los Angeles offers graduate degrees in anthropology for those interested in an advanced degree.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.